chauhan-vivek/Telco-Customer-Churn-Prediction/README.md

 Analysis of IBM telco-customer churn.

 This project focusses on doing descriptive analysis and creating rich visualization to be presented to stakeholders.
-IT further creates a simple logistic regression model with statistical significance to classify customers into churn and non-churn groups.
+It further creates a simple logistic regression model with statistical significance to classify customers into churn and non-churn groups.
 The insights generated from this EDA are used to create data driven strategic recommendations to retain customers who are potential candidate to churn in coming month.

 ## Project Organization
 ------------